SPiedra955/07_09_ASSI_intermediate_SQL/README.md

 In our code we use this domain for three different columns having the sames constrains:
 ````
+//Create domain of type VARCHAR and NOT NULL.
 CREATE DOMAIN client_data AS VARCHAR NOT NULL CHECK (value !~ '\s');

+//Assigning the domain to the corresponding columns.
 CREATE TABLE IF NOT EXISTS Clients (
     id_client SERIAL PRIMARY KEY,
     name client_data,